Hummus is one of my favorite things and I love it even more when it’s made with Greek yogurt.

 Hummus is one of my favorite things.
-And I’ve made my share of hummus.
+And I’ve made my share of hummus, even with roasted beets.
 What I’ve come to realize is that I’m not a huge tahini fan.
-Sorry.
-I’m just not.
+Sorry, I’m just not.
 Somehow I like hummus better without it.

 Once I realized that I didn’t love the tahini part, I decided to find another way to achieve that layer of creaminess that whipped tahini adds to a delicious hummus recipe.
 I tried adding extra olive oil.
-I tried a touch of cream.
+Then I tried a touch of cream.
 I even tried popping all the chickpeas out of their skins, which is supposed to make hummus smoother, but it mostly just added time to the process.

 - 1 clove garlic*